-The mission of The Adam Wysota Foundation is to open and run a grief education center called Adam’s House at our new location in Shelton, CT.
-Adam’s House is a safe, healing place for families as they go through their grief journey.
-Here, children and families will gather to draw support from their peers and gain new strategies for dealing with their loss.
-All programs are at no cost to the participating families.
-Ultimately, our goal is to empower children and their families to cope with their loss and give them tools to recover and live their lives to the fullest.
+The mission of The Adam Wysota Foundation is to offer grief education and peer support in a home-like setting called Adam’s House.
+Adam’s House is a safe, healing place for families as they go though their 8-week grief journey.
+All programs are offered at NO-COST to participating families.
+Ultimately, our goal is to empower our program participants to cope with their loss so they may live their lives to the fullest.

 New groups are offered periodically throughout the year including daytime or evening groups serving widows and widowers, adults grieving the death of a parent, or those who have lost a family member, a partner, or a friend.
-Groups are planned for Farmington, Shelton, Norwalk Wallingford periodically through the year - registration is required for all groups.
-For more information, please call the Bereavement Office at (203) 315-7544.
+Registration is required.

 The death of a loved one, friend or family member often puts us in touch with our own thoughts and feelings about mortality.
 All of a sudden we realize how quickly life can end.
 It is normal to feel out-of-control, and overwhelmed.
 Realize that you are grieving.

 The first step toward regaining a sense of control is to understand grief.
 Grief is a physical, social, emotional, psychological and spiritual reaction to loss.
 It is natural, normal and necessary.
 It may cause a variety of reactions, including:

 - Feeling tired and irritable.
 You may experience insomnia or feel tired all the time.